Newton's Second Law Calculator

 a = F/m

-When the net force is constant and the mass is constant, the acceleration is constant.
+When the net force stays fixed and the mass does not change, the acceleration stays fixed too, which makes the calculator’s motion output easy to compare against the formulas.
 With initial velocity v0 at t=0, the analytic (closed-form) equations are:

-If the force is the only thing doing work and everything is idealized, the work–energy theorem says:
+If the force is the only thing doing work and the model stays ideal, the work–energy theorem says:

 W = ΔK = KK0